tpatterson1996/lcc-metadata-manual/contacts.md

 ### General Notes on Contacts

 In mdEditor, contacts are created separately from individual records, and then stored within a library in mdEditor.
+Once contacts have been entered or imported into mdEditor, they can be used in metadata records.
+Editing a contact in the mdEditor contact library will update the contact information included in any metadata record that uses that contact.
+Editing a contact in mdEditor will also update contact information on Science Base once the record is published.

+It is recommended that you leave contacts in mdEditor in-between work sessions.
+That way, your contacts will always be available for you to use.

+It is also recommended that when you export records, you also export your \_entire \_contact list.
+If you do not export your contact list, and you later import a record that contains a contact not in your library, you may receive an error and have to re-enter the contact to that record.

-There are three places in a metadata record where contacts can/must be added.
+**There are three places in a metadata record where contacts can/must be added. **

+_Please see the corresponding sections for which contacts should be added where. _

-1. The "Point of Contact” Section of the Main Tab
+1. The "Point of Contact” Section of the [Main Tab](/record/main/record-main-copy.md)
-2. The “Responsible Parties” Section in the Citation of the Main Tab
+2. The “Responsible Parties” Section in the Citation of the [Main Tab](/record/main/record-main-copy.md)
-3. The “Contacts” Section of the Metadata Tab
+3. The “Contacts” Section of the [Metadata Tab](/record/main/metadata-tab.md)

+---

 ### Required and Recommended Contacts for LCC's